 The Kern Climate Change Task Force was formed in 2009 to assist Kern COG and its member agencies to meet the goals and objectives of Senate Bill No. 375 (SB 375).
 The Kern Climate Change Task Force was folded into the Transportation Modeling Committee in 2010.

-Minutes, Agendas, and handouts for the Kern Climate Change Task Force are available on the Transportation Modeling Committee page.
+Minutes, Agendas, and handouts for the Kern Climate Change Task Force are available on the Regional Planning Adivsory Committee page.

 Final CARB Regional Targets Advisory Committee Report 9-29-09

 The Regional Targets Advisory Committee (RTAC) submitted its final recommendations to ARB on the factors to be considered and methodologies to be used in the ARB target setting process.
 The Committee’s final report is available online and can be accessed through the following link:

 California Climate Change Portal

 The landmark California Global Warming Solutions Act of 2006 established the first-in-the-world comprehensive program of regulatory and market mechanisms to achieve real, quantifiable, cost-effective reductions of GHG.
 More information is available through the following link: